jasp-stats/jaspProcess/inst/help/BayesianProcess.md

 	- Bivariate scatter: Show a bivariate scatter plot of all pairs of variables.
 Only shows output when more than 1 parameter is sampled.
 		- Diagonal plot type: Show a density plot or a histogram on the diagonal entries of the scatter plot.
 		- Off-diagonal plot type: Show a hexagonal bivariate density plot, or a contour plot on the off-diagonal entries of the scatter plot.
-- Path plots: Options for path plots.
-	- Covariances: Whether to display covariances between variable nodes.
-	- Residual variances: Whether to display residual covariances.
-	- Parameter estimates: Whether to show parameter estimates instead of parameter labels.
-	- Legend:
-		- Whether to display the full node labels in the legend.
-		- Whether to display the color labels in the legend.
-	- Label length: Length of abbreviated node labels.

 #### Advanced